TankerHQ/quickstart-examples/README.md

 http://127.0.0.1:8080/
 ```

-On this page, you will find all the instructions needed to run the example applications and a link to a tutorial.
+On this page, you will find all the instructions needed to run the example applications.

 ## Documentation